-- For Students: We are offering our online courses for free to students who have had their school year abruptly cut short and taken to a virtual classroom setting.
+- For Students: We have offered our online courses for free to students who have had their school year abruptly cut short and taken to a virtual classroom setting.
 This program concluded on 4/17, and more information on our effort can be found on this page.

 - For Everyone: We are providing discounted course access to everyone else to make high quality online CE available during the times CE events have been largely cancelled.
 Please use the code washyourhands to receive a 30% discount.

 - RECOVER Information: Information relevant to RECOVER Certified Instructors, Rescuers, and the members of the veterinary community can be found on this page.
 We will update this page as much as necessary to keep you updated.